curiouslearning/FeedTheMonster/README.md

 # Feed The Monster Core

 This repository contains the code for the core Feed the Monster Unity app, including all language-independent gameplay code and assets.
+The following documentation will cover how to create and build your own localization of Feed The Monster.

+For pedagogical tips on getting started or registering interest in localizing to a specific language, please [contact us](https://www.curiouslearning.org/contact).

 **Development environment:**
 Unity 2017.4.19f1